 Pizza night is always a favorite and with store-bought dough, I've made this recipe so simple and delicious.
-It's a no-brainer.
-There are only 8 ingredients in this sweet potato pizza - I know you can do this!
+It might sounds weird to put sweet potatoes on a pizza, but I am here to tell you this is a winning combination.
+I've done the leg work so you don't have to.
+There are only 8 ingredients in this sweet potato pizza and it's pretty easy to put together.

 I absolutely love sweet potatoes.
 I love them baked with a dollop of sour cream.
-Cutting them into cubes and roasting with olive oil, salt and pepper - yum!
+Cutting them into cubes and roasting with olive oil, salt and pepper.
 Slicing into strips for sweet potato French fries - to die for.
 And for this sweet potato pizza, slicing into thin strips and then into thirds makes for an eclectic topping on this gourmet pizza.

 For this sweet potato pizza: go with smoked cheddar

 The first time I made this pizza as practice, I couldn't find smoked cheddar cheese so I used smoked gouda.
 The second time I made it for this video I couldn't find smoked gouda, but could find smoked cheddar.
 Honestly, either cheese is awesome.
 One tip: read the label of smoked cheddar carefully.
 You want the one that says "smoked cheddar."
 I don't think maple smoked cheddar or bacon smoked cheddar would be good on this pizza.
 Certain "flavored" cheese often have a strange aftertaste that I don't care for.
 My advice is to stick with the smoked cheddar and if you can't find that go for the smoked gouda.